invictus-codes/nuxt-vuetify/README.md

 ## Features

 <!-- Highlight some of the features your module provide here -->
-- 👌&nbsp;Zero configuration to start
+- 👌 &nbsp;Zero configuration to start
+- 🌳 &nbsp;Treeshaking built-in (vite, off by default)

 ## Quick Setup